Parking ticket tips are like get out of jail free cards

 You can’t make this stuff up.

-How many ways can a Warrior describe the “place of occurrence?”
+How many ways can a warrior describe the “place of occurrence?”

-#3 means the Southwest side of 152nd Street, 50 feet east of Convent Avenue.
-I urge my fellow members of the NYC driving public to never, ever assume this “buried treasure” map type of description is accurate.
-Please check our interactive maps, or Google maps with the street view to verify the accuracy of the location.
+To clarify, I urge my fellow members of the NYC driving public to never, ever assume this “buried treasure” map type of description is accurate.
+Always check the NYC DOT Parking Regulations Map to verify the accuracy of the location.

-Can my vehicle be immobilized and towed?
+My vehicle can be immobilized and towed?

-- “(A) a warning that any attempt to move the vehicle may result in damage to the vehicle; and
+- a warning that any attempt to move the vehicle may result in damage to the vehicle; and

-The good news is, if any news can be considered good news under these circumstances, you may secure the release of a vehicle which has not yet been removed to a tow pound upon payment of an immobilization fee of $185.
+The good news is, if any news can be considered good news under these circumstances, you may secure the release of a vehicle that has not yet been removed to a tow pound upon payment of an immobilization fee of $185.
 In addition, you must satisfy all parking summonses in judgment to secure the release of your immobilized vehicle.

-If your vehicle has been immobilized and towed you are inflicted with double pain.
+If your vehicle has been immobilized and towed, you are inflicted with double pain.

 You owe the immobilization fee AND the tow fee.